 The advantage of using Bridge24 is that it doesn’t only enhance reporting and exporting in Asana but also allows users to create interactive charts and filter, and view tasks.

 In terms of exporting files, users can choose the data they want to export which they can easily drag and drop to where they want it.
 Bridge24 offers a 7-day free trial that gives access to all the features.

 Aside from advanced reporting, Bridge24 has the following capabilities:

-- Lets users enjoy the automated creation of popular charts and tasks, using popular charts like the pie chart, vertical and horizontal bars, polar, and doughnut.
+- Lets users enjoy the automated creation of popular charts and tasks, using popular charts like the pie chart, vertical and horizontal bars, polar, and a doughnut.
 Moreover, Bridge24 lets users enjoy chart stacking where they can display two variables in the same chart.
 Also, teams can export these charts and their tasks to PDF.

-- In terms of exporting tasks, Bridge24 lets users export across many projects and use filters to select project and tasks to include.
+- In terms of exporting tasks, Bridge24 lets users export across many projects and use filters to select projects and tasks to include.
 These filters are powerful filters, with advanced 2-level groupings, to help users come up with not just any ordinary reports but ones that are clean and organized, suitable for presentations at meetings.

 - Lets users export comments, document information and URL links, and custom fields.
 Users can export information in different formats like PDF and Excel.